 Difference between Rolex Date and Rolex Datejust

-In 1945, they introduced the Rolex Datejust, and it continues to be a mainstay in the Rolex line.
+In 1945, Rolex introduced the Datejust, and it continues to be a mainstay in the Rolex line.
 It is one of the world’s most copied watches.
 In 1945, the Datejust’s standout features included a cyclops over the date aperture for easier reading.
 Also, the date wheel progresses precisely at midnight – hence the name Datejust, whereby the date wheel progresses just-in-time.
 The genesis of the Rolex Date is a bit more obscure, but goes back to at least the late 1950’s.

 The difference between Rolex Date and Rolex Datejust is also evident within the Oyster Perpetual line.
 Oyster Perpetual’s model evolution includes the Rolex Date.
 The Oyster Perpetual series pre-dates the Rolex Datejust line.
 These include the Rolex Air King and the men’s and ladies’ Oyster Perpetual watches.
 The Oyster Perpetual line varies in size from 28mm to 36mm.
 In addition, they all exclusively have Oyster bracelets (no Jubilee bracelets) and smaller winding crowns.
 Chuck Yeager wore an Oyster Perpetual during his historic supersonic flight.
 This was considered “the Rolex watch” at the time before the introduction of the Datejust.
 Many Oyster Perpetual watches possessed date wheels, but without the cyclops.